taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 *translation: "Come on Breno!
 You know *none* of us would sell-out to Space Consortium!"**

-Breno, smiles ruefully, eyes pitying: **"Verdadeiramente?
-Esse tipo de dinheiro daria a minha mãe a mesma qualidade de tratamento que seu pai recebe de graça na Suécia.
+Breno, smiles ruefully, eyes pitying: **"Oh sim?
+Esse dinheiro daria a minha mãe a mesma qualidade de tratamento que seu pai recebe de graça na Suécia.
 O que te faz pensar que eu não desisti de uma tentação como essa?"**

-*translation: "Really?
-That kind of money would give my mother the same quality of treatment that your father gets for free in Sweden.
+*translation: "Oh yeah?
+That money would give my mother the same quality of treatment that your father gets for free in Sweden.
 What makes you think I wouldn't give in to a temptation like that?"*

-Felix: **"Então coisa boa Majhee está pagando subornos dos médicos para sua mãe, sim?!
+Felix: **"Então coisa boa Majhee está pagando subornos dos médicos para sua mãe, no?!
 Se Iara é privilegiada, então você também é!"**

-*translation: "So then good thing Majhee is paying the doctors' bribes for your mother, yeah?!
+*translation: "So good thing Majhee is paying the doctors' bribes for your mother, no?!
 If Iara is privileged, then so are you!"*

 We see the circle of researchers sitting in silence, betraying varying degrees of discomfort and fear.

 ### Page 7

-Majhee: **"Eu não posso... *pedir* qualquer pessoa para ficar.
-Todos nós sabemos os riscos que vêm com o trabalho neste projeto, com o trabalho nesta cidade agora.
+Majhee: **"Todos nós sabemos os riscos que vêm com o trabalho neste projeto, com o trabalho nesta cidade agora.
 Todos temos família para proteger."**

-*translation: "I can't...*ask* anyone to stay.
-We all know the risks that come with working on this project, with working in this city right now.
+*translation: "We all know the risks that come with working on this project, with working in this city right now.
 We all have family to protect."*

-Majhee: **"Mas...*pessoalmente*...não posso desistir agora.
-Se nós não começ estes protocolos de eSyrup no domínio público, muitos sofrerão porque não podem pagar o preço do Space Consortium.
+Majhee: **"Mas...se nós não começ estes protocolos de eSyrup no domínio público, muitos sofrerão porque não podem pagar o preço do Space Consortium.

-*translation: "But...*personally*...I can't give up now.
-If we don't get these eSyrup protocols into the public domain, many will suffer because they can't pay Space Consortium's price."*
+*translation: "But...if we don't get these eSyrup protocols into the public domain, many will suffer because they can't pay Space Consortium's price."*

 Majhee: **"Se você acha que deve sair, eu farei o que puder para ajudar você e sua família a saírem desta cidade, e fora do radar do Space Consortium."**

 *translation: "If you feel you must leave, I will do what I can to help you and your family get out of this city, and off Space Consortium's radar."*

-Majhee: **"Se você ficar...
-Eu sempre lhe devo uma dívida de gratidão... e eu juro, vou proteger você e suas famílias de qualquer maneira que eu puder."**
+Majhee: **"Se você ficar...eu juro proteger você e suas famílias de qualquer maneira que eu puder."**

-*translation: "If you stay...I will forever owe you a debt of gratitude...and I swear, I will protect you and your families in any way that I can."*
+*translation: "If you stay...I swear to protect you and your families in any way that I can."*

 **"6 months later: Massachusetts, USA"**